-Ensuring the security of your facilities is crucial for protecting your organization, its members and its assets.
-Implementing effective security measures can prevent crime and create a safe environment for your people.
-Here are five best practices to enhance your organization’s facility security and crime prevention efforts.
+Ensuring the security of your facilities is crucial for protecting your people, property and mission.
+Implementing effective security measures can help prevent crime and create a safer environment for your people.
+Here are five best practices that can help enhance your organization’s facility security and crime prevention efforts.

 Regular security assessments are the foundation of a robust security strategy.
 These assessments help identify vulnerabilities and areas that need improvement.
 Here's how to conduct an effective security assessment: